(02) 9192 1600

 Preparation

-Once a mutual agreement is reached on the surgical goals, you will be given specific preoperative instructions to prepare for your procedure.
+Once a mutual agreement is reached on the surgical goals, you will be given specific preoperative instructions to prepare for your rhinoplasty procedure.
 These may include guidelines on eating, drinking, smoking, taking or avoiding certain vitamins and medications, and washing your face.

 Surgery